saheelchowdhury/Airlines-Prototype-Membership-System-with-python/README.md

 ```
 # Message to show in 3 cases : The passenger is part of a lifetime tier, just a part of annual tier and both
 ```
-if "Diamond" in (lifetime_tier):
+if lifetime_tier == "None" and annual_tier == "None":
-    print (f"You have achieved lifetime frequent-flier status at the Diamond level!") elif "Ruby" in (lifetime_tier):
+    print(f"You are on your way to achieving annual frequent-flier status with Python Airlines!")

-    print (f"You have achieved lifetime frequent-flier status at the Ruby level!") elif "Emerald" in (lifetime_tier):
+# Check if the user has a lifetime tier
-    print (f"You have achieved lifetime frequent-flier status at the Emerald level!") elif "None" == lifetime_tier and "None" != annual_tier: print(f"This year, you have achieved annual frequent-flier status at the {annual_tier} level!")
+if lifetime_tier != "None":

-if "Diamond" in (lifetime_tier and annual_tier):
+    print(f"You have achieved lifetime frequent-flier status at the {lifetime_tier} level!")
-     print (f"This year, you have also achieved annual frequent-flier status at the Diamond level!") elif "Ruby" in (lifetime_tier and annual_tier):
+    # If the user also has an annual tier higher than lifetime or different, display additional message
-    print (f"This year, you have also achieved annual frequent-flier status at the Ruby level!") elif "Emerald" in (lifetime_tier and annual_tier):
+    if annual_tier != "None" and annual_tier != lifetime_tier:
-    print (f"This year, you have also achieved annual frequent-flier status at the Emerald level!") elif "Sapphire" in (lifetime_tier and annual_tier):
+        print(f"This year, you have also achieved annual frequent-flier status at the {annual_tier} level!") elif annual_tier != "None":
-    print (f"This year, you have also achieved annual frequent-flier status at the Sapphire level!")
+    print(f"This year, you have achieved annual frequent-flier status at the {annual_tier} level!")

-print()
+print()  # Print a blank line
 ```
 # Deciding what reward type to mention based on their highest tier
 ```